 9. Beaver

-Beaver is Canada’s national animal; of course, I had to include it.
+The beaver is one of the most iconic Canadian animals and Canada’s national animal, so I had to include it.
 Its long history with Canada is mostly due to the fur coat.

-Beavers are large rodents known for building dams and canals living in the slow flow rivers.
+Beavers are the largest rodents in North America and are known for building dams and canals in the slow flow rivers.
 Fun fact – the largest beaver dam of 850 metres is in Wood Buffalo National Park, Alberta.

-They spend half of their lives in the water, but their skin is never wet even if swimming for several minutes.
+They spend half their lives in the water, but their skin is never wet, even if swimming for several minutes.
 Their secret weapon is the oil they produce to waterproof the fur.

 Wildlife in Canada - beaver